Q What are the dates for the festival? What day do gates open?

 Q What about public transport?
 Are there festival buses?

 Festival buses will run from Exeter to Escot and between Feniton and Escot on Thursday, Friday and Monday.
-The festival bus timetable for 2014 is likely to be the same as this year.
+The festival bus timetable for 2015 is likely to be the same as this year.
 There is also a free shuttle bus from Feniton Station to the pedestrian gate (RED GATE) running from Thursday to Monday – it runs on a loop so just wait for it at the station, it will be clearly marked for the festival.
-All travel details are HERE.

 Q Is there a specific family camping field?